sudheermuthyala/AWS/aws-glue/README.md

 **Data Target**
 - A data target is a data store that process transform writes to **Development Endpoint**
-- Development end point is an envernoment that you can use to
+- Development end point is an envernoment that you can use to develop and test your AWS-Glue ETL scripts
 ![](2022-08-17-11-46-19.png)